 - John (Barr) Weiner, JD. - Associate Director for Policy and Product Classification Officer

-- Leigh Hayes, J.D. - Product Assignment Officer
+- Leigh Hayes, J.D. - Senior Regulatory Council for Product Jurisdiction/Product Assignment Officer

 - Joseph Milone, Ph.D. - Senior Scientific Reviewer